-- Sounds fun sound effects and audio samples to make your videos more expressive. - Music instrumental tracks for your background music. - Sample video video clips that you can use as intros, overlays, and animated backgrounds.

-• Backgrounds - image backdrops for your titles and transparent clips.
+- Sounds fun sound effects and audio samples to make your videos more expressive. - Music instrumental tracks for your background music. - Sample video video clips that you can use as intros, overlays, and animated backgrounds. - Backgrounds image backdrops for your titles and transparent clips. - Intro videos specifically designed video clips that use visual elements and text and can be edited and customized.